JaidenAshmore/java-dynamic-sqs-listener/README.md

     [AnnotationUtils](./util/annotation-utils/src/main/java/com/jashmore/sqs/util/annotation/AnnotationUtils.java).
 You can also see an example of testing this problem in
     [PayloadArgumentResolver_ProxyClassTest.java](./core/src/test/java/com/jashmore/sqs/argument/payload/PayloadArgumentResolver_ProxyClassTest.java).

+    Also, as this library is not Spring specific, the Spring Annotation classes can not be used.
 1. Include the custom [ArgumentResolver](./api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java) in the application context for automatic injection into the [ArgumentResolverService](./api/src/main/java/com/jashmore/sqs/argument/ArgumentResolverService.java).